 He's tied to the floor.
 With this narrow space, one wrong move will electrify him for life.

 The scene of a sudden death for him replayed nonstop in his mind.
 He shouldn't have come for his mate.
+That brief second spent in second-guessing led him to this situation.
 He shouldn't have put his group mates in the line.
-He should have keep their headquarters’ existence in secret.
-Every sacrifices they have garnered to find opportunities for his omega kind were now all in vain.
+He should have kept their headquarters’ existence a secret.
+Every sacrifice they have garnered to find opportunities for his omega kind was now all in vain.

 Derwin may also lose his life once his mate chooses to neglect him.
 There’s no way that the Direwood pack will forgive what he had done.